alesya-h/strap/docs/self-modifying-porcelain.md

 The trace is not an approval mechanism.
 It is provenance for later folding, comparison, pruning, and packaging.

-## Safety Boundary Later
+## Safety Boundary

 This layer intentionally prioritizes flexibility.
+Current command execution receives an authority decision before spawning, but generated porcelain and the tools it calls still need end-to-end authority closure before the system should be treated as securely sandboxed.

 The safety model should live around it: